Many state and federal grant programs exist to increase alternative transportation adoption.

 Charge Ahead Colorado Charging Station Grants

 Charge Ahead Colorado typically has three application rounds per year in January, May, and October.
-The next round of funding opportunities will open in the late spring of 2022.
+The next round of funding opportunities will open in the fall of 2022.
 Public and private entities interested in installing a level II or DC fast charging station are encouraged to apply.
 If you need help with your application, contact us for more information – we offer free coaching services for this funding opportunity.

 Electric Vehicle Tax Credits

 Electric Vehicle Tax Credits are available in Colorado for the purchase or lease of electric vehicles and plug-in hybrid electric vehicles.
 Examples of electric vehicles include: Chevy Bolt, Tesla Model 3, Kia Niro EV, Nissan LEAF, Hyundai Kona EV, Audi e-tron, Rivian R1T, Porsche Taycan, and Jaguar I-Pace.
 Examples of plug-in hybrid electric vehicles include: Mitsubishi Outlander PHEV, Prius Prime, Volvo XC60 PHEV, BMW 330e, Chrysler Pacifica PHEV, Ford Fusion Energi, Honda Clarity PHEV, and Subaru Crosstrek PHEV.
 The current Colorado state tax credit is $2,500 and can be rolled over from one year to the next.
 (More information on the Drive Electric Colorado website.)
 You can find out the details from the Colorado Department of Revenue document FYI Income 69.

 DOLA Renewable and Clean Energy Initiative Grant